-Even before opening day, you can start to plan out how you’re going to sell memberships that will send your business revenue through the roof.
+Even before opening day, starting a gym requires a plan for how you’re going to sell memberships that will send your business revenue through the roof.
 It’s about creating a strong financial plan that sets solid, attainable goals on a consistent timely basis.

 When it comes to starting a gym, you can keep it safe and bring in a solid $5,000 a month.
 Or you can start a business that brings in $1,000,000 in membership fees before opening day.
 We’ll show you how.